salamander2/Display-Array-Java/README.md

   * The limitation with this is that there is no way to change a colour (e.g. if you want 1=RED).
 You have to edit DisplayArray.java
 * It is also a bit more awkward to think of (perhaps).
 You're just writing methods in the user program, rather than a complete working game.

-:two:,:three: For descriptions of the other versions, please see the Readme file in the branches *observer-pattern* and *lambda-pattern*
+:two:,:three: For descriptions of the other versions, which allow more user control, please see the Readme file in the branches *observer-pattern* and *lambda-pattern*

 There is a sample user program in each branch, called `UserArrayGame.java` that can be used as a starting template for making array programs to work with DisplayArray.java.